 "The directors of such companies, however, being the managers rather of other people's money than of their own, it cannot well be expected that they should watch over it with the same anxious vigilance with which the partners in a private copartnery frequently watch over their own.
 Like the stewards of a rich man, they are apt to consider attention to small matters as not for their master's honour, and very easily give themselves a dispensation from having it.
 Negligence and profusion, therefore, must always prevail, more or less, in the management of the affairs of such a company.
 It is upon this account that joint stock companies for foreign trade have seldom been able to maintain the competition against private adventurers.
-They have, accordingly, very seldom succeeded without an exclusive privilege, and frequently have not succeeded with one.
-Without an exclusive privilege they have commonly mismanaged the trade.
+They have, accordingly, very seldom succeeded without an exclusive privilege they have commonly mismanaged the trade.
 With an exclusive privilege they have both mismanaged and confined it."